Tea and Tetley. A (tea) potted history.

 In August 1920, Benjamin Hirschhorn and his brother Louis file a patent application in the USA for a ‘tea cartridge’.
 It is made from a textile fabric gathered at the top by string, with a tag at the end to act as a handle.

-Tetley’s British representative (Mr. T I Tetley-Jones) goes to America and brings back the idea of the tea bag.
+Tetley’s British representative, TI Tetley- Jones, goes to America and brings back the idea of the tea bag.

-The first Tetley teabag machines are known as the ’grey ladies’ and stitch 40 tea bags a minute for export.
+In 1940, the first Tetley tea bag machines, known as the “Grey Ladies”, stitch 40 tea bags a minute for export.

 Tetley introduce the tea bag to Britain for the first time.

-By now, Tetley tea bag sales have soared to 5,000 tonnes a year
+By now, Tetley tea bag sales have soared to 5,000 tons a year.

 J. Lyons of Corner House fame acquires Tetley.
 Lyons Tetley is formed.